 The shift lever was also moved from the steering column to the lower-center dashboard and all models feature antilock brakes (ABS), a tire-pressure monitor, and a 3500 pound tow package.
 Limited models also have traction control and antiskid control (available as options in other Sienna models).

-Other standard features on all Sienna trims now include remote keyless entry, tilt and telescope steering wheel, power windows for the sliding rear side doors, and both front and rear air conditioning.
+Other standard features on all Sienna trims then included remote keyless entry, tilt and telescope steering wheel, power windows for the sliding rear side doors, and both front and rear air conditioning.

 Some CE models can be found with the optional power right-side sliding door (standard in other models).
 Sienna XLE and Limited models come with dual power side doors and the power liftgate.
 And all models have the removable 2nd-row bucket seats for seven-passenger capacity.